Pickelhaupt/EUC-Dash-ESP32/README.md

 - Make alarms wake up screens
 - Make alarms more visible
 - Add persistent settings storage
-- Add gesture controls of light ans horn
+- Add gesture controls of light and horn
+- Support for more wheel models
+- Autodetection of wheel make and model

 Below are mockups of the planned end state for version 1.0